murrellrr/celastrina/@celastrina/http/README.md

 }
 ```

-Notice for the `local.settings.json` `managed` is set `false`.
-This is because the managed identity settings are **NOT**
+**WARNING:** Managed identity settings are **NOT** available when running locally.
+Azure `func` uses the VisualStudio
-available when running locally.
-Azure func uses the VisualStudio credentials to access resources instead.
-Also, please
+credentials to access resources instead.

-make a note to use `secure` set to `true` when using `Property` instances that should be secured and replace the
+**WARNING:** Please, please, please use Azure Key Value or App Configuration with Key Vault reference for all your
-application settings with Key Vault Secret resource URL's.
+secure stuff.

 your function.json: